Inbound Marketing vs SEO: Which is Better for Your Website?

 Inbound marketing and SEO focus on different stages of the selling process.
 SEO is about attracting, while inbound marketing does the convincing.
 However, when done well, they come together to form a cohesive, effective sales strategy.

 Which is Better for Your Website?

-Ideally, your website should have strategies for both SEO and inbound marketing—not one or the other.
+When it comes to inbound marketing vs. SEO, your website should have strategies for both —not one or the other.
 Both are extremely important for not only attracting relevant traffic, but also for converting those visitors into customers.

 Without SEO, it's unlikely that you will get the right kind of traffic you need.
 SEO increases the visibility of your website, and ensures that you rank for the keywords most relevant to your business.
 Without SEO, you would have to rely on word of mouth, links, or paid advertising to be found.